 What can I expect with the new changes?

-The FAFSA Simplification Act brings a number of advantages, such as streamlining the application process for FAFSA, enhancing the user experience, broadening eligibility for federal student aid, and lowering obstacles for specific student demographics like homeless and unaccompanied youth, incarcerated students, English language learners, and those from economically disadvantaged backgrounds.
+As a reminder, the FAFSA Simplification Act brings a number of advantages, such as streamlining the application process for FAFSA, enhancing the user experience, broadening eligibility for federal student aid, and lowering obstacles for specific student demographics like homeless and unaccompanied youth, incarcerated students, English language learners, and those from economically disadvantaged backgrounds.

 Among the new changes are, but not limited to: